 Just past half-way something catches her eye, as the tracks turn.
 There’s a man walking behind her.
 Hands shoved deep into his pockets, he picks his way along step-for-step matching hers.
-Her heart hammers, realising that she’s completely alone.
+Her heart hammers, she’s completely alone.
 Even if she screams, who’s around to hear her?

 Gen fights her panic.
 He could just be a fellow hiker, she tries to tell herself.
 But somewhere deep inside, she knows.
 He’s stalking his prey, and her stomach turns to water.
 She hurries faster but has no way of getting away from him, all he has to do is start running.

 Gen takes her phone and switches on the video, turning it past her waist, praying that she’s getting a shot of the man, as she stumbles along, terrified to stop.
 She hides the phone not wanting him to take it from her.